This post may contain affiliate links. Please read my disclosure policy.

 - a few drops of almond extract

-- Peel and thinly slice the peaches.
-Place the peaches in a large mixing bowl and sprinkle with 1/4 to 1/3 cup granulated sugar.
+- Peel and slice the peaches into thin wedges.
+Place the peaches in a large mixing bowl and sprinkle with ¼ to ⅓ cup granulated sugar.
 Gently toss to combine.
-Cover the bowl with plastic wrap and set aside for an hour.
+Cover the bowl with plastic wrap and set aside for an hour at room temperature.

-- In the bowl of the food processor, combine the flour, brown sugar, butter and granulated sugar.
+- In the bowl of the food processor combine the flour, brown sugar, butter and granulated sugar.
 Pulse until combined.
-Remove to a medium mixing bowl and using your hands, press the topping together to form large chunks.
+Remove to a medium mixing bowl and press the topping together to form large chunks.
 Refrigerate until ready to use.

-- Preheat oven to 350 degrees.
-Lightly butter a small 1 - 1.5 quart casserole dish.
+- Preheat oven to 350°F. Lightly grease or butter a small 1 to 1-½ quart casserole dish.

 - Once the peaches have rested for an hour, drain the juice into a medium saucepan.
 Set aside the sliced peaches for now.

-- Whisk in the corn starch, cinnamon and salt until combined with the peach juice.
-Cook, whisking constantly over medium heat until the syrup boils.
-Cook for about 2 minutes or until the mixture thickens.
+- Whisk in the cornstarch, cinnamon and salt into the peach juice.
+Over medium heat cook the peach juice while whisking constantly until the syrup boils.
+Boil for about 2 minutes or until the mixture thickens.